mworion/MountWizzard4/doc/config/camera/index.rst

 The selected camera will be highlighted green in the drop down menu and in the status as well.
 Once you configured the camera, the selection list will be stored for later use.
 If you want to disable the camera, please select device disabled in the menu.

 .. image:: image/camera_04.png
     :align: center
     :scale: 71%

-MW4 will now try to connect to the device and show green light whenever a connection is established.
+MountWizzard4 will now try to connect to the device and show green light whenever a connection is established.

 Do the steps 1 - 5 for all devices you need to configure.
-All configuration are save when leaving MW4 with Save/Quit button or just when saving the profile.
+All configuration are save when leaving MountWizzard4 with Save/Quit button or just when saving the profile.
 You can add or change any config later on at any time.

 Using SGPro or N.I.N.A. as camera
 =================================
-In addition to the standard frameworks to interface to devices, MW4 could use Sequence Generator Pro (SGPro) an Nighttime Imaging (N.I.N.A.) as a camera driver for devices attached to them.
+In addition to the standard frameworks to interface to devices, MountWizzard4 could use Sequence Generator Pro (SGPro) an Nighttime Imaging (N.I.N.A.) as a camera driver for devices attached to them.
 Unfortunately they support only a minimum set of devices through their API and only with a limited feature set.
 But the provided basic API is sufficient to do the modeling job.

-.. note:: MW4 uses all necessary data from the FITS of the images taken by the
+.. note:: MountWizzard4 uses all necessary data from the FITS of the images
-          external apps.
+          taken by the external apps.
 Please make sure, that the FITS header contains this information, especially the focal length, the pixel size.
 Otherwise plate solving will fail.
+As both applications do not transfer their images to MountWizzard4, you have to ensure that the FITS files are stored on your local disk and MountWizzard4 has access.

-Basically MW4 interface these apps in two different modes:
+Basically MountWizzard4 interface these apps in two different modes:

 - App controlled mode
-- MW4 controlled mode
+- MountWizzard4 controlled mode

 In App controlled mode, selection and connecting the devices have to be done manually in the regarding application.
-MW4 just recognizes of a device is connected or not and if connected uses it as is.
+MountWizzard4 just recognizes of a device is connected or not and if connected uses it as is.

-In MW4 controlled mode you could do a selection from all device the application offers.
-Once selected, MW4 will enforce the application to switch to the desired camera and tries to connect automatically to it.
+In MountWizzard4 controlled mode you could do a selection from all device the application offers.
+Once selected, MountWizzard4 will enforce the application to switch to the desired camera and tries to connect automatically to it.

 App controlled mode in SGPro
 ----------------------------